Our Latest Online Backup Reviews:Vembu SyncBlaze

 Second Quarter Highlights Include:

-Operating cash flow totaled $32.2 million for the second quarter of fiscal 2015 which was an increase of $7.7 million, or 31%, compared to the second quarter of fiscal 2014.
-Total cash and short-term investments were $414.5 million as of September 30, 2014 compared to $482.7 million as of March 31, 2014.
-During the second quarter there were no borrowings against the revolving credit facility.
-In addition, CommVault did not repurchase any shares in the second quarter under its share repurchase program.
-As of October 28, 2014, there is $150.0 million remaining available in the repurchase program through March 31, 2016.
+Operating cash flow totaled $9.6 million for the second quarter of fiscal 2016.
+Total cash and short-term investments were $400.0 million as of September 30, 2015 compared to $387.6 million as of March 31, 2015.
+During the quarter there were no borrowings against the revolving credit facility.

 Recent Business Highlights: